Employer’s Guide to Pregnant Workers Fairness Act

 Under the PWFA, employers:

-As an employer, you’ll be responsible for speaking with employees to determine what changes are needed.
+As an employer, you’ll be responsible for holding conversations with employees who disclose to you that they require accommodations due to a pregnancy related issue.
 The PWFA calls this conversation an interactive process, where the employer and employee discuss what accommodations are necessary.

 Learn more about how you can support new parent employees.